The Snake-Prince Sleepy-Head: Summary

 In a kingdom, a king's wife and a wazīr's wife are expecting their respective children, and promise to marry their children to each other.
 The king's wife gives birth to a black serpent named Mir Mast or Khumar (Mīz Mast o Khumār, or "Prince Sleepy-Head"), and the vizir's wife to a girl they name Mèr-Nigā ("Eye of Grace").
 They grow up together and, when they reach marriageable age, the king orders the wazīr to marry their children to each other.
 Out of fear for the monarch, the wazīr consents to Mer-Niga's marriage to the snake.

 On the wedding night, the prince takes off the snakeskin and becomes a handsome youth, then wears back the skin in the morning.
-Time passes, the queen learns of her son's true nature, then talks to her daughter-in-law, asking her to learn about how to destroy the snakeskin.
+Time passes, the queen learns of her son's true nature, then talks to her daughter-in-law, asking her to destroy the snakeskin.
 Mer-Niga does as the queen suggested: the prince tells her she must burn the shed snakeskin in a special pyre, "made with the shell of an egg, the handle of a sweeping-brush, and the hair of a dog's tail", but warns her that if she does that, she will never see him again.
 Mer-Niga burns the snakeskin in the pyre; Miz Mast o Khumar appears and curses her to never see him again until she wears down seven pairs of iron shoes and seven paper cloaks, then vanishes.

-Mer-Niga does as instructed and walks for a long time, until she reaches a stream where a slave-girl is fetching water.
+Mer-Niga regrets her actions but cannot bear to be away from her husband.
+She does as instructed and walks for a long time, until she reaches a stream where a slave-girl is fetching water.
 The princess asks the slave-girl about her master and she answers: Prince Sleepy-Head, whom she is fetching water to, since the prince is marrying his aunt's daughter.
 Mer-Niga requests the girl to throw her ring into the jug for Prince Sleepy-Head.
 The slave-girl gets the ring inside the jug and takes it to her master.
 When Mir Mast or Khumar is washing his hands, the ring drops from the jug, which he recognizes.
 He then asks the slave-girl the meaning of the ring, and the slave-girl informs him about the wanderer by the stream.
 Mir Mast goes outside and meets his wife, but warns her about his aunt, so he will bring her in and pass her off as another slave-girl.
 He also gives Mer-Niga some strands of his hair to burn if she needs his help.